KingofApp/docs/themes/README.md

   └── koa-mythemename-theme.html
   ```

-3. Serve all the files with a basic HTTP serve.
+3. Serve all the files with any HTTP server.

   For example with [serve](https://www.npmjs.com/package/serve):